 Magnesium is responsible for over 300 enzyme reactions in the body and can be found in all the tissues in your body but mainly in the bones, brain, and muscles.
 One study found that magnesium supplementation may help to ease pain in people with chronic lower back and nerve pain.
 Compared to the placebo group, the magnesium group reported significant improvements in both pain and spine range of motion during the follow-up.

 It can be difficult to know if you’re getting the daily recommended amount of magnesium which is where a magnesium supplements comes in.
 Sunwarrior’s Liquid Ionic Magnesium is sourced from an ancient inland seabed and can help to relax muscles and promote sleep.

-A combination of CBD oil, curcumin and vitamin D-3 can work together to reduce inflammation, ease pain and improve mood.
+A combination of Hemp oil, curcumin and vitamin D-3 can work together to reduce inflammation, ease pain and improve mood.
 By using these three ingredients at the same time you get a supercharged concoction that works to relieve your body from any aches or pains.

 A tight or weak psoas muscle can result in serious problems like lower back or pelvic pain.
 This deep muscle hidden in your core connects your torso to your legs and is essential for so many movements from everyday activities to running and cycling.
 By avoiding prolonged periods of sitting and performing stretches that activate the psoas, you can help strengthen your psoas and help prevent lower back pain.

 Our mission is to nourish & transform the planet, one individual at a time, by providing the highest quality, clean, affordable, plant-based nutrition, education, and science-backed bio-technologies.

 Claims on this site have not been evaluated by the FDA.
 Information on this site is not intended to diagnose, treat, cure, or prevent any disease.
 We encourage you to do your own research..
 Seek the advice of a medical professional before making any changes to your lifestyle or diet.